aws-powertools/powertools-lambda-python/docs/we_made_this.md

 [Creating a serverless API using Powertools for AWS Lambda and CDK](https://www.ranthebuilder.cloud/post/boost-app-engagement-with-aws-cloudwatch-metrics-powertools-for-aws){target="_blank" rel="nofollow"}

+### Streaming data with AWS Lambda & Powertools for AWS Lambda

+This article will walk you through using Powertools for AWS Lambda to optimize your Lambda function when streaming large files from S3.

+> **Author: [Tom Reid](https://www.linkedin.com/in/tom-reid-5a2a3a/){target="_blank" rel="nofollow"}** :material-linkedin:

+[Streaming data with AWS Lambda & Powertools for AWS Lambda](https://towardsdev.com/streaming-data-with-aws-lambda-5f0e81f854cd){target="_blank" rel="nofollow"}

 ## Videos

 #### Building a resilient input handling with Parser